Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 An effective hashtag strategy strategically combines different types of hashtags to maximise both reach potential and audience relevance.
 According to research, 3 to 5 hashtags per post are ideal, ensuring they are genuinely relevant and useful rather than just popular.

-- Trending hashtags- related to current topics, challenges, and cultural moments
+- Trending hashtags: Related to current topics, challenges, and cultural moments

-- Location-based hashtags- if your content has geographic relevance, and this works well for multi-location businesses, too
+- Location-based hashtags: If your content has geographic relevance, and this works well for multi-location businesses, too

 Research hashtag performance thoroughly before using them.
 Analyse the volume of posts using each hashtag, the type of content that performs well with those tags, and the engagement levels typical users achieve.
-This research helps you select hashtags that align perfectly with your content goals and target audience interests.

 7. Add on-screen text and optimise your profile